Marcelino2004/SC4053-Blockchain-Technologies/README.md

 The system uses a hybrid trading approach: an Automated Market Maker provides fast, on-chain swaps for immediate trades, while a separate off-chain order engine (implemented in Go) supports more advanced order types like limit and stop orders.
 This setup delivers a balance of convenience and control, enabling both quick transactions and precise order execution—without sacrificing decentralization or causing unnecessary gas costs.

 ## Tools used
-- Solidity: Writing the smart contracts
+- Solidity: Writing the smart contracts, using the MIT license
 - Go: Handling all the backend logic
 - Nextjs: Creating the frontend visuals
 - Hardhat: Framework for local testnet deployment